 The PSC continues to find ways to reduce the costs of performing its continuing duties.
-In 2013, the PSC implemented agency-wide electronic filing and submission policies that will substantially reduce the number of paper documents at the agency.
+In 2014, the PSC initiated electronic tariff and service schedule publishing that will further reduce the number of paper documents at the agency.
+All telecommunications tariffs, price lists, and service schedules have been published on the agency's website.
+This development will allow greater access to both consumers and companies and reduce costs associated with record requests.